talhassj28/cslam_storage/README.md

 ```

 ## How to test this project
+First, you have to set the map_path parameter to the path where your map is going to be stored.
+You can do this in the [config/robot_storage.yaml](https://github.com/roman2veces/cslam_storage/blob/master/config/robot_storage.yaml) and [config/visualization_storage.yaml](https://github.com/roman2veces/cslam_storage/blob/master/config/visualization_storage.yaml)

 You will need at least 2 terminals:

 First terminal (simulating the base station)